May 23, 2022

 Though there is no real hard and fast rule for which type of dispenser you should be using, the evidence above suggests that hands-free is the more logical choice.
 Not that manual dispensers don’t have their place in the market, as they certainly have their benefits (convenience, portability, and costs primarily), but their required one-hand-on, one-hand-off functionality puts a big check in the "con" column.

-Fortunately, hands-free dispensers and accompanying > 60 percent alcohol content hand sanitizers are readily available to businesses of all sizes through managed Facility Service Programs, like those offered by UniFirst, and through local and online retailers like Amazon.
+Fortunately, hands-free dispensers and accompanying > 60 percent alcohol content hand sanitizers are readily available to businesses of all sizes through managed Facility Service Programs, like those offered by UniFirst, and through local and online retailers.
 Facility service providers, however, typically provide all required dispensers, restock all required hand care products on a schedule, perform equipment maintenance, and replace dispensers as needed—essentially taking all the legwork and ongoing headaches out of the process for the buyer.

 Introducing soap and sanitizer dispensers to your place of business is a simple and effective way to help stop the spread of sickness and show your clients and employees that you’re serious about their health and well-being.

 Through a managed UniFirst Facility Service Program, you’ll have access to some of the most effective soap and hand sanitizer products in the industry.
 UniFirst’s proprietary brand offers a selection of foam and gel soaps and sanitizers with both manual and hands-free dispensers.
 Also available are leading brands from GOJO® like Supro MaxTM, Purell® and PROVON to round out UniFirst’s hand hygiene offering.